Non-equilibrium dynamics of charged dual-unitary circuits: Discussion and Outlook

-These surprising findings are just starting to unveil the rich structure that conservation laws impose on the non-equilibrium dynamics of $\mathcal G$-symmetric dual-unitary circuits and we expect that future research will help identifying many more such exotic phenomena.
+Moreover, the findings discussed above are just starting to unveil the rich structure that conservation laws impose on the non-equilibrium dynamics of $\mathcal G$-symmetric dual-unitary circuits and we expect that future research will help identifying many more such exotic phenomena.
 An immediate question that can be directly attacked with the techniques introduced here concern, for instance, investigating the operator spreading in these systems, e.g. by computing out-of-time ordered correlators or the operator-space entanglement of local operators.
 Another interesting set of questions concerns the complexity of computing the time evolution of these circuits with classical computers.
 Conventional dual unitary circuits are known to be hard to simulate both directly~\cite{suzuki2022computational} and by exchanging the roles of space and time~\cite{foligno2023temporal}, and it is interesting to ask whether the additional charge structure can help the classical simulation.
-Finally, it is appealing to wonder whether one can generalise our construction to circuits where the dual unitarity condition has been weakened following the logic of Ref.~\cite{yu2023hierarchical}.
+Finally, it is appealing to wonder whether one can generalise our construction to circuits with non-abelian symmetries or where the dual unitarity condition has been weakened following the logic of Ref.~\cite{yu2023hierarchical}.